 - C3, C4, C5 and C6: corresponding to drones between 4 kg and less than 25 kg.

-This classification is made on the basis of the entry into force of the current regulation imposed by EASA (European Union Aviation Safety Agency) the 1st January 2021, by which this body classifies drones according to their maximum take-off mass, also called MTOW, plus other characteristics.
+This classification is based on the entry into force of the current regulations imposed by EASA (European Aviation Safety Agency) on January 1, 2021, by which this agency classifies drones according to their maximum take-off mass, also called MTOM, plus other characteristics.

 In Regulations (EU) 2019/947 and (EU) 2019/945, classes ranging from C0 to C6 are named, the latter two being incorporated in Delegated Regulation (EU) 2020/1058, to be used in European standard scenarios.